Swokko/Swokko/README.md

 - 👋 Hi, I’m @Swokko
-- 👀 I’m interested in web development
+- 👀 I am looking for a field of programming that interests me
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Unity 3D
-- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me idk

 <!---
 Swokko/Swokko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.